Rostock: 19th century

 In the first half of the 19th century, Rostock regained much of its economic importance, due at first to the wheat trade, then, from the 1850s, to industry, especially its shipyards.
 The first propeller-driven steamers in Germany were constructed here.

+The Grand Duchy also invested heavily in the University of Rostock, which, after a long period of neglect, experienced a resurgence thanks to internal reforms, the establishment of new institutes, and the recruitment of prominent scholars.
 The city grew in area and population, with new quarters developing in the south and west of the ancient borders of the city.
 Two notable developments were added to house the increasing population at around 1900: